NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 # Projects

+## Summary
 At a high level, data in the Genomic Data Commons is organized by project.
 Typically, a project is a specific effort to look at particular type(s) of cancer undertaken as part of a larger cancer research program.
 The GDC Data Portal allows users to access aggregate project-level information via the Projects View and project detail pages.

-## Projects View
+## Projects List Page

-The Projects View provides an overview of all harmonized data available in the Genomic Data Commons, organized by project.
-It also provides filtering and navigation features that allow users to identify and browse projects of interest.
+The Projects List Page provides an overview of all harmonized data available in the Genomic Data Commons, organized by project.
+It also provides filtering, navigation, and advanced visualization features that allow users to identify and browse projects of interest.
 Users can access Projects View from the GDC Data Portal front page, from the Data Portal toolbar, or directly at [https://portal.gdc.cancer.gov/projects](https://portal.gdc.cancer.gov/projects).

-On the right, the Table tab provides a list of projects and select details about each project, such as the number of cases and data files.
-The Graph tab provides a visual representation of this information.

 On the left, a panel of data facets allows users to apply filters to find projects of interest.
-When facet filters are applied, the tabs on the right are updated to display only the matching projects.
+When facet filters are applied, the tabs and visualizations on the right are updated to display only the matching projects.
 When no filters are applied, all projects are displayed.

+On the right, is a few visualizations of the data (Top Mutated Genes in Selected Projects and Case Distribution per Project).
+Below these graphs is a table that contains a list of projects and select details about each project, such as the number of cases and data files.
+The Graph tab provides a visual representation of this information.

 [![Projects View, Main Window (Table View)](images/gdc-data-portal-project-page.png)](images/gdc-data-portal-project-page.png "Click to see the full image.")

+### Visualizations

+#### Top Mutated Cancer Genes in Selected Projects

+This dynamically generated bar graph shows the ten genes with the most mutations across all projects.
+The bars represent the frequency of each mutation and is broken down into different colored segments by project and disease type.
+The graphic is updated as filters are applied for projects, programs, disease types, and data categories available in the project.

+Hovering the cursor over each bar will display information about the number of cases affected by the disease type and clicking on each bar will bring the user to the Gene Summary Page page for the gene associated with the mutation.

+#### Case Distribution per Project

+A pie graph displays the relative number of cases for each primary site (inner circle), which is further divided by project (outer circle).
+Hovering the cursor over each portion of the graph will display the primary site or project with the number of associated cases.
+Filtering projects at the left panel will update the pie chart.

 ### Projects Table